Your Legal Options after a Motorcycle Crash

 Those injured in motorcycle accidents have many pressing questions and concerns that demand swift attention.
 Below is a guideline for victims and family members to help navigate the myriad legal considerations after a crash.

 How can I file a lawsuit against the negligent driver?

 The California Code of Civil Procedure Section 335.1 gives you two years to file a personal injury claim after a serious motorcycle accident.
 A successful lawsuit must prove all elements of negligence are in place, including:

-- proof the breach of duty directly caused the accident and injury; and
+- Proof the breach of duty directly caused the accident and injury.

 You may have several avenues for financial recovery if you suffered serious injury or lost a loved one because of another person’s negligence.
 This includes filing an injury claim with the negligent driver’s auto insurance company and/or your own auto insurance carrier, depending on your coverage.

 California residents may have the option to purchase “auto med pay” coverage for their auto insurance policies.
 This pays for your own medical bills.
 Check with your insurance policy to determine claim requirements.